JoinCODED/DEMO-React-State-Counter/README.md

 <button onClick={() => alert('decrease')} className="btn btn-danger">-</button>
 ```

-3. create two functions for the increase and decrease and change the onClick events
+3. create two methods for the increase and decrease and change the onClick events

 ```javascript
 increase = () => alert('increase');